 - Bone x-rays – Can identify osteomyelitis but it may take some time for changes to appear in the bone

-- MRI scans – An advanced imaging technique which produces clear three dimensional images can help to differentiate between soft tissue and bone infection.
+- MRI scans – An advanced imaging technique to produce clear three dimensional images that can differentiate soft tissue from a bone infection.

 - Aerobic and anaerobic bacterial culture and sensitivity – Blood, purulent material or bone samples are taken to identify the organism involved.
 This enables your veterinarian to prescribe the most suitable antibiotic for that particular bacteria.